karafka/karafka/.github/ISSUE_TEMPLATE/bug_report.md

 If Karafka or its components are critical to your infrastructure, we encourage you to consider our Pro Offering.

-By backing Karafka through our Pro offering, you can gain direct assistance and ensure your use case receives the dedicated attention it deserves.
+By backing us up, you can gain direct assistance and ensure your use case receives the dedicated attention it deserves.

 Important Links to Read